CodyWallace245/Portfolio/_posts/2023-01-11-Designing a Gaming Mouse in 24 hours or less.markdown

 ![Iteration 16]({{site.baseurl}}/assets/img/LowProfileMouse15.jpg)

-Here it is, the first set of renders for this gaming mouse concept - simple and ergonomic no LED placements, but the general concept was created.
+Here it is, the first set of renders for this mouse concept - simple and ergonomic no LED placements, but the general concept was created.
 Now it's time to buy a mouse off of Amazon and really design around the electronics.
 The Razer DeathAdder Essential Gaming Mouse has a hefty 33% off deal along with overnight shipping - making it the perfect candidate for ariving and cannibalizing before 6:30pm tomorrow.

 ![Iteration 16]({{site.baseurl}}/assets/img/LowProfileMouse16.jpg)

 ## Gaming Mouse Design

-Now that I've ordered the mouse I'm going to cannibalize, I can get some of the auxillary pieces started and save myself some time before having to design the PCB + components when the mouse arrives.
+Now that I've ordered the mouse I'm going to cannibalize and completed a quick sample mouse, I can get some of the auxillary pieces started and save myself some time before having to design the PCB + components when the mouse arrives.

 First, I got to sketching out the adjusted gaming mouse and logo that will be etched on the back.